Are You Doing A Marathon Or Not?

 Owing to minor injuries in 2022 and 2023, I relaxed my 5 year cycle, and instead of 2023 I planned to do my third marathon in 2024, aged 61.

 My training routes are mainly in central London, and I spend of lot of time on The Thames Path running along the South Bank.
 The lengths and the routes vary, but if you imagine Tower Bridge at one end, and Battersea Bridge at the other, you get a feel for my territory.
 And I’m a 6 o’clock man!
 Normally I wake at 5 o’clock (seven days a week) and I have a habit of always being out of the door at 6 on the dot, to run.
 Which was good until it wasn’t.
-No matter the weather, nor the season, nor the amount of (meaning the lack of) daylight, I would run my routes under London street lights . . . and that’s the problem.
+No matter the weather, nor the season, nor the amount of daylight (meaning the absence of daylight) I would run my routes under London street lights . . . and that’s the problem.

 Paul running in the dark - cold weather clothing with dayglo jacket - Tower Bridge in the background - nicely illuminated - the footpath in the foreground has good street lighting